str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 In all searches that involve calculating path cost or heuristic (e.g. uniform-cost), we have to order our search frontier.
 It turns out the way that we do this can impact our overall search runtime.

-To show this, you'll implement a priority queue and demonstrate its performance benefits.
+To show this, you'll implement a priority queue which will help you in understanding its performance benefits.
 For large graphs, sorting all input to a priority queue is impractical.
-As such, the data structure you implement should have an amortized O(1) insertion (or at most O(log n)) and O(log n) removal time.
+As such, the data structure you implement should have an amortized O(1) insertion and O(lg n) removal time.
 It should do better than the naive implementation in our tests (InsertionSortQueue), which sorts the entire list after every insertion.

-> Hint:
+> **Hint:**

-> The heapq module has been imported for you.
-Feel free to use it
+> **The heapq module has been imported for you.
+Feel free to use it**

-> Each edge has an associated weight.
+> **Each edge has an associated weight.**

 #### Warmup 2: BFS